vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/aws/aws.md

         Here:

-        - `<REGION>` — the region where the Cloud Storage service is hosted.
+        - `<REGION>` — the region where the Object Storage service is hosted.
 The setting must match the [region](/en/tools-for-using-services/account/concepts/regions) of the account:

             - `ru-msk` — the Moscow region.
             - `kz-ast` — the Kazakhstan region.